ZainabSultan/Demography-Analysis/README.md

 # Airflow
 The dag folder contains the dag for pipline ccleaning and merging, The path in the dags need to be renamed to work

+# Running the project
+First, run the cleaning files(country_cleaning, life_cleaninf,..etc)
+Second, run the integration file.
+Third run the research questions files to see the insights.